Shafarevich-Tate groups of holomorphic Lagrangian fibrations: K ahlerness and projectivity properties

 \subsection{K\"ahlerness of degenerate twistor deformations}

 Let $\pi\colon X\to B$ be a Lagrangian fibration.
 Recall that we defined the Hodge substructure $W \subset H^2(X, \Z)$ as

 The Hodge structure $W$ is of K3 type by Proposition \ref{W is big enough}.
-Let us denote the Hodge projection by $p\colon H^2(X)\to H^{0,2}(X)$. \begin{thrm} Let $\pi\colon X\to B$ be a Lagrangian fibration without multiple fibers in codimension one, $\Sha^0$ the connected component of unity of its Shafarevich--Tate group $\Sha$.
-Then $\Sha^0$ is Hausdorff if and only if the Hodge structure $\eta^\perp/\eta$ is of maximal Picard rank.
+Let us denote the Hodge projection by $p\colon H^2(X)\to H^{0,2}(X)$. \begin{thrm} Let $\pi\colon X\to B$ be a Lagrangian fibration, $\Sha^0$ the connected component of unity of its Shafarevich--Tate group $\Sha$.
+Then $\Sha^0$ is Hausdorff if and only if $X$ is of maximal Picard rank.
 In this case $\Sha^0$ is isomorphic to an elliptic curve. \end{thrm} \begin{proof}